Version 1.3.0

 These cards store temporary text values.
 They work the same way as the temporary number cards:

-Set temporary text stores a text value under a unique ID.
+Set temporary text stores a text value under a unique ID for a fixed timeout.

 Get temporary text reads the stored text value without deleting it.